-Hooking up a gesture sensor to the gumball machine was not difficult.
-I set up two Particle Photons: one that triggers the stepper motor; the other attached to the gesture sensor.
+Hooking up a gesture sensor to the gumball machine is not difficult.
+You set up two Particle Photons: one that triggers the stepper motor; the other attached to the gesture sensor.
 Wave a hand over the gesture sensor and the attached Photon alerts the Photon in the gumball machine: "dispense".

 Shopping for Gesture Sensors

-Looking ahead, I shopped for cheaper gesture sensors on AliExpress.
-I found a bunch of gesture sensors built around the same APDS-9960 chip.
+Looking ahead, you shop for cheaper gesture sensors on AliExpress.
+You find a bunch of gesture sensors built around the same APDS-9960 chip.

 Ordered two of these: